zchyde/brooklinebooksmith.com/_events/2016-10/kathy-gunst---soup-swap-comforting-recipes-to-make-and-share.md

 There's no better way to cultivate community, foster friendship, or simply nourish family than over heartwarming bowls of homemade soup.
 Kathy Gunst, Resident Chef for NPR's Here and Now and a James Beard Award-winning journalist, provides 60 terrific recipes.
 Whether taken to the party or savored at home, this trusted collection of soups, stews, and chowders is sure to satisfy all year long.

+There will be free soup samples from the cookbook while supplies last.